 Some kids with VUR benefit from daily treatment with a small amount of antibiotics, which can also make surgery unnecessary.
 Kids with VUR should be examined by a pediatric urologist to decide if antibiotic treatment is the best option for them.

 In some cases, surgery is necessary to correct VUR.
-The most common type of surgery in these situations is ureteral reimplantation, in which one or both of the ureters are repositioned to correct the backflow of urine from the bladder.
+The most common type of surgery used is ureteral reimplantation, in which one or both of the ureters are repositioned to correct the backflow of urine from the bladder.
 The procedure can be done through a small incision.
 The success rate for this surgery is high, although not everyone is a good candidate for surgery.

 Kids with the following situations may be candidates for ureteral reimplantation: